-Do you feel older than your years?
+Do you feel old but you’re not?
 Do you worry that you are beginning to look like your mother?
-(I love my mum by the way).
-If your knees creak and your neck cracks and you feel like you’re a walking bowl of Rice Krispies, you should read on.
+Sorry mum, you know I love you.
+If your knees creak and your neck cracks and you feel like you’re older than your years, you need to read on.

 2. Morning Stiffness

-During the day, our sponge-like discs reduce in size as liquid is squeezed out with the compressive force of being upright.
-The tissues that support our spinal alignment (ligaments and tendons) become slack and we feel more flexible.
-When we sleep, our spinal discs reabsorb fluid and our holding tissues become taught and less flexible.
-This is more pronounced in a body whose discs already have wear and degeneration.
+During the day, our sponge-like spinal discs reduce in size as liquid is squeezed out with the compressive force of being upright.
+The tissues that support our spinal alignment (ligaments and tendons) become slack and we feel more flexible during the day.
+When we sleep, our spinal discs reabsorb fluid and these holding tissues become taught and less flexible.
+This is more pronounced in a body whose discs already have degenerative changes.

 3. Flatback Posture